Call for Conference papers and contributions

 Failure as a mode of practice:

-• Failed, impotent or unrealised gestures within images
+• Failed, impotent, or unrealised gestures within images

 • The failed copy: how can subtle changes alter the meaning (intended or unintended) of illustrations?